nf-core/website/src/content/events/2024/hackathon-march-2024/index.md

 If you would like to create a local site, please join the local [site organisers Slack channel](https://nfcore.slack.com/archives/C06E1CY29H9) and tell us about your plans.
 Then, make a pull request to add your site to the table below.

-When site registration closes, we will open participant registration with your site listed as an attendance option.
+When site registration closes, we will open participant registration with your site listed as an attendance option and you will be updated with the list of participants.

 ## Local sites